dplanitzer/Serena/Commands/shell/Language.md

   * A command whose stdout is captured produces a value of type String; a command whose stdout is not captured produces a value of type Void
   * A pipeline whose stdout is captured produces a value of type String; a pipeline whose stdout is not captured produces a value of type Void

+* Flow Control Expressions
+  * All flow control constructs may be used in an expression or statement context
+  * The result of a flow control expression that is used in a statement context is ignored
+  * The result of an if-then-else expression is the result of the then block if the condition evaluates to true and the result of the else block if the condition evaluates to false
+  * The result of an if-then expression is the result of the then block if the condition evaluates to true and Undefined if it evaluates to false
+  * The result of a while expression is the result of the last expression in the loop body if the loop body is executes at least once
+  * The result of a while expression that never executes its loop body is Undefined

 * Commands:
   * A command may take any number of parameters.
 How those parameters are interpreted is up to the command
   * A command is expected to return a status.
 0 means that the command was successful; A value != 0 indicates that the command has failed